openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-networkManager.md

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs of this module can be called only after a [device administrator application](js-apis-enterprise-adminManager.md#adminmanagerenableadmin) is enabled.

 ## Modules to Import